alexa/max-toolkit/Documentation/MAX_API_Documentation.md

 ## Notice

-This document provides an overview of material changes to the MAX Toolkit.
+This document provides an overview of material changes to the MAX APIs and their usages, post MAX Toolkit v0.4.0.

 ## Introduction